 - For publication in the programme, write a few words about the location of the ride and features of interest, in particular the starting point and time, the distance of the ride and some indication of the difficulty of the ride so that members are able to choose rides within their capabilities.
 Unsealed roads and hilly terrain should be indicated.
 If there is no shop near the lunch stop, or morning tea, include “BYO” lunch.

-- CANCELATION of a Ride: Hot Weather and Fire Danger For all scheduled SARCC Rides, if the Adelaide forecast maximum, as at 6.00 p.m. the evening before the ride is 35 degrees Celsius or over, and/or the fire danger in the area of the ride is designated “Severe, Extreme, Catastrophic”. the leader has the right to cancel the ride without notice.
+- CANCELATION of a Ride: Hot Weather and Fire Danger For all scheduled SARCC Rides, if the Adelaide forecast maximum, as at 6.00 p.m. the evening before the ride is 35 degrees Celsius or over, and/or the fire danger in the area of the ride is designated “Severe, Extreme, Catastrophic” the leader has the right to cancel the ride without notice.
 Members interested in still riding should review the SARCC web site after 7pm the evening before the ride to determine if the ride has been cancelled, modified or will continue as scheduled.
+Cancellation may also occur if the Bureau of Meteorology issues an Extreme Weather Warning the night before for the area covered by the ride.

 Leading the Ride